wp-plugins/link-to-bible/readme.txt

 If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).

 == Changelog ==

+= 2.3.0 =
+- Link To Bible can now automatically retrieve the API-Key of bibleserver.com (default for new installations)
+- Removed dependency to php5-curl (it is still used, if available)
+- Updated biblelist from bibleserver.com
+- Some minor bugfixes

 = 2.2.1 =